mongodb/mongodb-atlas-cli/README.md

 or check our [online documentation](https://docs.mongodb.com/mongocli/master/) for more details.

 ### Configuring `mongocli` with Atlas
-To use `mongocli` with Atlas you'll just need to run `mongocli auth login` and follow the prompted steps on your terminal.
+To use `mongocli` with Atlas you'll need to run `mongocli auth login` and follow the prompted steps on your terminal.

 ### Configuring `mongocli` with Ops Manager and Cloud Manager